-For online event registration portals, the GSM uses Eventbrite, Ticket Tailor, Brown Paper Tickets, and Aventri.
-Use Aventri or Ticket Tailor if you plan to collect money foryour event.
-If you plan to not collect money, then you can use Eventbrite.
-If you haveany questions regarding these tools, contact your program manager.
+For online event registration portals, the GSM uses Eventbrite, Ticket Tailor, Brown Paper Tickets, Google Forms, Qualtrics, and Aventri.
+Use Aventri or Ticket Tailor if you plan to collect money for your event.
+If you plan to not collect money, then you can use any of the other tools.
+If you have any questions regarding these tools, contact your program manager.

-Basic Template for Invitations
+Basic Template for Invitations Eventbrite

-Eventbrite